S. Korea's top court upholds 17-year jail term on ex-leader

 Lee, 78, was South Korea’s first-ever president with a business background and once symbolized the country’s economic rise.
 He began his business career with an entry-level job at Hyundai Group’s construction arm in the mid-1960s, before he rose to CEO of 10 companies under Hyundai Group and led the group's rapid rise at a time when South Korea’s economy grew explosively after the 1950-53 Korean War.

+Lee won the 2007 presidential election amid public hopes to revitalize the country’s economy, but his five-year term was tainted by a global financial meltdown, huge street protests over the resumption of U.S. beef imports and military tensions with North Korea.
+Before being elected president, Lee served as Seoul mayor.

 Lee’s corruption case erupted after his successor and fellow conservative Park Geun-hye was ousted and sent to jail over a separate 2016-17 scandal.
-The back-to-back scandals badly wounded conservatives in South Korea and deepened a national divide.
+The back-to-back scandals have deeply hurt conservatives in South Korea and deepened a national divide.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.